julianchurchill/text-adventure/README.md

   - It is possible that read/write of action history save file may clash - read is during background thread triggered from onResume, write is on UI thread triggered from onPause.
 This read/write should probably be a mutually exclusive critical section.
 - [BUG] Double new lines appear before and after talk phrases are printed
 - [BUG] Auto scroll to the top of the unread text is too absolute - it doesn't take into account line spacing - it could do with adding a few pixels to the top (e.g. the margin/padding/line spacing divided by 2)
-- [BUG] is/are choice for list of available items.
-E.g. when entering the burnt out shop the list is "There is some smouldering embers here." - more correctly it should "are some".

 Story - TTA2